pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 ## Editor integration

-In this section, I'll introduce editor integration.
+In this section, I'll introduce editor integrations.

 RBS is available in many editors.
-In the today demonstration, I use VS Code and the these two extensions, RBS Syntax and Steep.
+In today's demonstration, I use VS Code and the these two extensions, RBS Syntax and Steep.
 But RBS is also available in Vim, Emacs, and other editors if it supports LSP.

 This link is a list of useful extensions for RBS in many editors.
 I recommend you install them if you use RBS.

 ## DEMO

-I have two demos today.
+I have a demo today.
-The first demo shows how to start using RBS on an existing application.
+The demo shows how to start using RBS on an existing application.
-The second demo shows the development experience using RBS.

 ### Demo 1: Start using RBS